 USPSTF Hypertension Screening and ACC/AHA Guideline

 The blood pressure screening component reflects the USPSTF Grade A recommendation for hypertension screening in adults.
 Updated ACC/AHA hypertension guidelines have shifted the diagnostic threshold and treatment framework, expanding the population identified as hypertensive.
-For Medicare beneficiaries, the practical effect is that BP readings that would not have triggered hypertension management under older frameworks now warrant attention, including lifestyle counseling (overlapping with the G0446 dietary counseling component), home BP monitoring, and where appropriate antihypertensive medication.
+For Medicare beneficiaries, the practical effect is that BP readings that would not have triggered hypertension management under older frameworks now warrant attention.

 USPSTF Dietary Counseling Recommendation